This guide below will show you how to generate a simple CNC model with Autodesk Fusion 360, and proceed to CNC cutting with your Snapmaker.

 Go to Create > Circle > Center Diameter Circle.
 Place the center point at the (0,0) coordinates.
 Put the diameter at 80 mm.

 Go to Solid, and click Extrude.
 Put the depth at 10 mm, and click OK.

-2.5 Add text on the sketch.
+2.5 Add text to the sketch.

-2.5.1 Click Select, and click the top surface.
+2.5.1 Click Select and click the top surface.